Chaetoceros

 Phytoplankton – such as this colony of Chaetoceros socialis – naturally give off fluorescent light as they dissipate excess solar energy that they cannot consume through photosynthesis.

 Bright-field microscopy image of epiphytic cyanobacterial symbiont Calothrix rhizosoleniae SC01 9 (indicated by arrows) attached to a host diatom Chaetoceros sp. (c).
 Scale bar, 50 μm.

 Chaetoceros is a genus of diatoms in the family Chaetocerotaceae, first described by the German naturalist C. G. Ehrenberg in 1844.
 Species of this genus are mostly found in marine habitats, but a few species exist in freshwater.
 It is arguably the common and most diverse genus of marine planktonic diatoms, with over 200 accepted species.
 It is the type genus of its family.

 Species in the genus Chaetoceros are found in marine waters all over the world, where they can often form algal blooms.
 Some strains grow quickly and produce high amounts of lipids, sparking interest in potential usage for biofuels.

 Description

-Chaetoceros consists of cells linked together, forming long chains.
-Individual cells are elliptical to circular in valve view, making them centric diatoms, and are rectangular in girdle view.
-Like other diatoms, cells of Chaetoceros are surrounded by siliceous cell walls known as frustules.
+Chaetoceros consists of cells linked together, forming straight, curved or coiled chains (termed filaments).
+Individual cells are elliptical in valve view, and rectangular in girdle view.
+One or more plate-like chloroplasts (plastids) are present within the cell.

+Like other diatoms, cells of Chaetoceros are surrounded by siliceous cell walls known as frustules, which have two valves.
+Each valve may or may not have a central area called an annulus and a rimoportula, from which very fine areolae radiate.
 Each frustule has four hollow processes called setae, or spines, that allow adjacent cells to link together and form colonies.

-Colonies can form chains that are coiled, straight, or curved.
-Cell size can range from <10 um to 50 um.
+In some species, the setae are penetrated by cytoplasm and chloroplasts along their length.

 Some species of Chaetoceros produce resting spores that are highly tolerant to adverse conditions.